Partnership with Town of Bluffton and Beaufort County will take 150 May River properties off septic system

 In recent years, BJWSA has added approximately 3,000 new customers annually.
 That growth shows no signs of slowing.
 BJWSA’s newly-adopted mission – to provide quality water and wastewater services to our current and future customers in the Lowcountry – was crafted with this growth – and the subsequent gravitas of their public health commission – at its heart.

 Though completion of this first expansion is expected in the summer of 2025, BJWSA is looking at a variety of initiatives – old and new – to stay ahead of demand and to prepare for the future of its 750-square-mile service area.

 Plans include increased storage and water flow.
 The Bluffton Parkway Transmission Main portion is complete.

-February 12, 2021: Beaufort Jasper Water and Sewer Authority (BJWSA) is designing a large-diameter water transmission main line along a portion of Hwy 170, Bluffton Parkway and Buckwalter Parkway within the Town of Bluffton.
+February 12, 2021: Beaufort Jasper Water and Sewer Authority (BJWSA) is designing a large-diameter water transmission main line along a portion of Highway 170, Bluffton Parkway and Buckwalter Parkway within the Town of Bluffton.
 The project limits are shown on this map.
 We are also planning a 1.5-million-gallon elevated water storage tank.
-This work is part of a larger design-build project that will include a new water transmission main in Beaufort.
-Read the full media statement here.
-If you have questions about our projects, please send them here.
+This work is part of a larger design-build project that will include a new water transmission main in Bluffton.
+Read the full Bluffton Parkway media statement (PDF).
+If you have questions about our projects, please email us.